Understanding the city planning puzzle

 Instead, the purpose is to provide a broad and accessible framework and objective perspective on how planning works, highlighting where and how planning decisions shape the places we live, work and enjoy.

-This understanding also supports future community involvement in preparing the new Redlands Coast City Plan – the key document guiding how our city grows over the next 25 years.
+This understanding also supports future community involvement in preparing the new Redlands Coast City Plan – the key document guiding how our city grows over the next 20 to 25 years.

 If you want to learn more about the City Plan project and how you can stay informed and involved, visit our Developing a new plan - Redlands Coast City Plan page.